Table of Contents

 You must adhere to regulations concerning the naming scheme of an Anguilla LLC.
 Pursuant to the LLC act, the company name must contain the constituents to indicate that it is an LLC.
 Specifically, the name must contain these words “Limited Liability Company” or the abbreviation thereof “LLC” or “L.L.C”.

 The Companies Act 2000 which is another principal corporate governance legislation prohibits the mentioning of Her Majesty or the Royal Family.
-In relation to this, the company name must also not suggest ties to governmental agencies pertaining to the United Kingdom.
+Concerning this, the company name must also not suggest ties to governmental agencies in the United Kingdom.

 Additionally, an LLC conducting business directly “in or from within” Anguilla may not have names that contain words like banking, insurance, building society, chamber of commerce, foundation, etc., without approval from the relevant authorities.